mmelotti/CReAMA_Component_Framework/README.md

 **CReAMA_Component_Framework - Mobile Collaborative Project**

-POC developed in Android (2014) with Java.
+POC developed in Android (2014) with Java and VRaptor.

 **Related Articles and Papers:**